Stein's method of moment estimators for local dependency exponential random graph models: Acknowledgements

 \section{Acknowledgements}

+Our thanks goes to the careful reviewers who, amongst other helpful suggestions, pointed out the connection with pseudo-maximum likelihood estimation.

 This research was funded, in part, by the UKRI EPSRC grants EP/T018445/1, EP/R018472/1, as well as EP/X002195/1 and EP/Y028872/1.
+WX acknowledges support from EPSRC grant EP/T018445/1 and the support from DFG EXC number 2064/1, Project number 390727645.
 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
-WX acknowledges support from EPSRC grant EP/T018445/1 and the support from the DFG EXC number 2064/1, Project number 390727645.